bas080/simple/mods/fences/README.txt

 This mod "overrides" the recipe for the default fence, so if you want craft a fance, it crafts THIS fence.

 If you want replace already placed default fences open the "init.lua" (in this directory) and change the first line to "local override_original = true".
 Then all placed default fences will be replaced with this fence.

+It is not possible to jump over the Fence or the closed Fencegate.
+Only exception is when you "sneak" and "jump".